Scottish-Tech-Army/Soundscape-Android/docs/README.md

 See the document [here](actions.md) to learn about the GitHub actions used and how they are configured.

 ## Mapping data
 See the document [here](mapping.md) for information about how we configure and use mapping data.
+There's also [this document](debugging-geojson.md) which describes a possible workflow for GeoJSON debugging.

 ## Release notes
 [Here](release-notes.md) are the latest release notes.